sv-cover/cover-php/bulma_progress.md

 - Bulma dl styling is ugly
 - Multiline select is broken
 - Static button disables title attribute (css: `pointer-events: none`).
 Fix this or find something better for photobook visibility in book icons.
-- Lines of media objects are nog always wished for.
+- Lines of media objects are not always wished for, especially in nested media objects.
     - comments on photobook main page
 - A bootstrap style "link" button may be desired
     - like button in photo book comments, has to be button because form.
 But the rest are true links.
 Looks fine now, except on hover.
+    - like button on photo
+- Level-right doesn't work if there's no level-left
+- Sometimes, an inline element doesn't have space around it if there's space in the HTML, triggering a need for `&nbsp;`
+    - commissies/index.twig
+    - fotoboek/\_path.twig
+    - fotoboek/single.twig
+    - fotoboekreacties/\_comment.twig

 ## Other